 3. Denver, Colorado

 Even though Denver has cold, snowy winters, the temperatures aren’t crazy high and snow is generally gone within 3 to 4 days of snowfall, especially in the fall when the ground is warm.
 The temperatures don’t increase dramatically in the summer months.
 Denver is a nice area because of its low humidity, less snowfall than the northeast, and the fact that it sits on a semi-arid plain.
 Just be careful with the altitude change.
-For some people, that makes Denver a slightly mixed bag.
+For some people Denver has advantages and disadvantages for being one of the best places to live with arthritis.

 4. Las Vegas, Nevada (Update – New!)

-People know all about downtown Las Vegas, but the surrounding area, outside of all the famous flash, may be a nice place to go.
+People know all about downtown Las Vegas, but the surrounding area outside of all the famous flash is one of the best places to live with arthritis.
 The weather is very steady, it’s warm and dry, and the elevation isn’t bad.
 Outside of knowing that you’re a short drive from great food and entertainment, another appealing element is the low cost of living.
 There are still a lot of affordable areas surrounding the city, which is helpful if your income is limited due to retirement.

 4. West Texas (Update – New!)

-Texas can be a very mixed bag – especially if you are unfamiliar with the state.
-Eastern cities on the gulf, like Houston, tend to have a lot of humidity and are typically felt to be very bad for joint pain.
+Texas being so large has good and bad – especially if you are unfamiliar with the state.
+Eastern cities on the gulf like Houston tend to have a lot of humidity.
+This is typically bad for joint pain.
 West Texas, however, is arid and much better for joint pain as is north Texas.
 The tradeoff is that the further north and west you go, the further you are from more of the major cities (with the exception of El Paso on the extreme western part of the state).

 Many factors play in to how arthritis symptoms affect your body including diet, climate, location of arthritis on the body, treatment plans, and exercise levels.
 Each of these impacting factors should be addressed.
-Changing locations cannot cure your arthritis, but it can aid in your overall treatment plan along with your doctor’s advice and taking a daily joint supplement.
+Changing location to one of best places to live with arthritis cannot cure your arthritis.
+But it can aid in your overall treatment plan along with your doctor’s advice and taking a daily joint supplement.
 If you aren’t sure which joint supplement is for you we can help.

 Latest posts by Flexcin (see all)